guilhemmarchand/trackme/docs/userguide.rst

 - ``TrackMe - Backup KVstore collections and purge older backup files``

-*This report does:*
+*This report does the following operations:*

-- Calls the trackme custom command API wrapper to take a backup of all non empty KVstore collections
+- call the trackme custom command API wrapper to take a backup of all non empty KVstore collections, generating an archive file in the search head the report is executed

-- Calls the trackme custom command API wrapper to purge backup files older than 7 days (by default)
+- call the trackme custom command API wrapper to purge backup files older than 7 days (by default) in the search head the report is executed

 *In SPL:*